Fall 2020 exchange program

 How to register at Cornell

-- Complete the petition and secure approval signatures (graduate students should obtain the graduate dean's signature).
+- Secure approval signatures (graduate students should obtain the graduate dean's signature).
+If a digital signature is not possible, please attach written approval (email is acceptable).

 - Return petition to the IC Office of Extended Studies for confirmation of full-time status at Ithaca College.